KumarRobotics/kr_docs/docs/source/index.rst

 * Recommended practices when developing in ROS.
 * Useful tips and tricks for streamlining your development process.

 The documentation is very much a work in progress and will continue to be updated as time goes by.
-Report inaccuracies to the maintainers [Chao and Gareth].
+Report inaccuracies to the maintainers [`Chao <quchao@seas.upenn.edu>`_ and `Gareth <gcross@seas.upenn.edu>`_].

 Contents:

 .. toctree::
     :numbered:
     :maxdepth: 2

-   Recommended Git workflow <references/git_workflow>
+    Software <references/software/software>
+    Hardware <references/hardware/hardware>
     Setting up your build environment <references/env_setup>
-   Hardware <references/hardware/hardware>
     Common issues <references/common_issues>

 Indices and tables
 ==================